akomis/dotfiles/README.md

 - polybar
 and others

+This dotfiles repository is structured specifically to be managed by [GNU Stow](https://www.gnu.org/software/stow/)

 ## Config Replication
 If you wish to replicate this setup on your machine follow these procedures